fogartyy/To_Do_List/README.md

 ## Usage

-1. Register an account or log in with your existing account.
-2. Create a new task by clicking on the "Add Task" button.
+1. Create a new task by clicking on the "Add Task" button.
-3. Edit a task by clicking on the task and modifying the details.
+2. Edit a task by clicking on the task and modifying the details.
-4. Mark a task as completed by checking the checkbox next to it.
+3. Mark a task as completed by checking the checkbox next to it.
-5. Delete a task by clicking on the delete button.
+4. Delete a task by clicking on the delete button.

 ## API Documentation